-A total of 118 phenotypes were selected for analysis (based on their elevated correlation between partners and sufficient [> 5] valid IVs suitable for MR analysis) and subsequently tested for a causal effect from index to partner within couples, using MR. We then compared the causal effects obtained using MR with the raw phenotypic correlation observed among couples to identify any traits where the correlation was larger than the MR-estimate, using a one-tailed z-test to test for a significant difference between absolute value of the estimates.
+Next, we asked whether discrepancies between observational couple correlations and causal effects could be explained by specific confounder traits.
+For this, a total of 118 phenotypes were selected (based on their elevated correlation between partners and sufficient [> 5] valid IVs suitable for MR analysis) and subsequently tested for a causal effect from index to partner within couples, using MR. We then compared the causal effects obtained using MR with the raw phenotypic correlation observed among couples to identify any traits where the correlation was larger than the MR-estimate, using a one-tailed z-test to test for a significant difference between absolute value of the estimates.
 In other words, we were particularly interested in identifying traits where the phenotypic correlation in couples was larger than the causal effect from index to partner, which would be indicative of the presence of confounders driving the observed phenotypic correlation.
 After adjusting for the effective number of tested traits (p < 0.05/66), we identified 38 traits which showed larger absolute phenotypic correlation compared to MR estimates (see Figure 2).
 Among these included place of birth, North-coordinate (NC); height, and various blood cell counts, including red blood cell (RBC) count (place of birth NC: correlation (r) = 0.58, MR-estimate (α) = 0.33, one tailed p-value for difference (p) < 1 x 10-8; BFP: r = XX, α = XX, p = XX; height: r = XX, α = XX, p = XX; RBC count: r = XX, α = XX, p = XX).